 Running through the centre of this column, and protected by it, is the spinal cord, which is a bundle of nerve fibres that form the centre of the body’s nervous system.
 The spinal cord transmits messages from the brain to the rest of the body, so it is vital to the body’s functioning.

-Traumatic brain injury (also known as 'acquired brain injury') refers to an impact injury to the brain which can happen in road accidents or falls as well as other situations such as gunshot injuries to the head.
+Traumatic brain injury (also known as 'acquired brain injury') refers to an impact injury to the brain which can happen in car accidents or pedestrian falls, as well as other incidents such as gunshot injuries to the head.

 It happens suddenly and unexpectedly and the forces acting at the time of the impact are violent as the head of the person is thrown around and hit by objects, sometimes causing skull fractures.